brettt89/silverstripe-garbage-collector/README.md

 ## Overview

-Method for processing Garbage Collection on Database Records.
-It is based on an SQL statement being provided through interfaced methods that can be executed to cleanup records.
+Module for defining and processing Garbage Collection on SilverStripe Applications.

 ## Installation